Korea Weather in June – What to Wear and Rainy Season Tips

 • Spiciest pepper: Cheongyang pepper 🌶🌶🌶🌶🌶

-• Mild and easy to eat: Green chili (putgochu), cucumber pepper
+• Mild and great for eating raw: Green chili (putgochu), cucumber pepper

 • Best for adding heat to dishes: Cheongyang pepper